unikraft/eurosys21-artifacts/experiments/fig_22_compare-vfs/README.md

 can be used as a web content cache node.

 Please note that these experiments do their measurement with the TSC.
-You need to make sure that your machine does dynamically scale the CPU frequency while running the experiment.
+You need to make sure that your machine does _not_ dynamically scale the CPU frequency while the experiment is running.
 This makes sure that the TSC clock can be considered stable.
 On recent Intel CPUs you can achieve pinning the CPU frequency by adding `intel_pstate=disable` to the Linux kernel arguments of the host (on Debian see `/etc/default/grub`).
-After a reboot, our script `/tools/tunecpumax` can help you enabling the `userspace` frequency scaling governor on your host and setting up the maximum non-turbo frequency to your CPU.
+After a reboot, our script `/tools/tunecpumax` can help you enabling the `userspace` frequency scaling governor on your host and setting up the maximum non-turbo frequency permanently to your CPU.

 ## Usage